kailash-manasarovar/statement/docs/timeline/2025/march.md

 - There's something going on though.
 - These two men are a bit snickery and giggly with each other, like they're winking and grinning at me.
 - Something's happening that they're not telling me about, and it's important I should know.
-- Do they both have dark-web porn subscriptions to live target action genres?
-- They remind me of countless situations I've been in over the last few years where people seem to know more about me than I do, and none of it is good.
-- Have they seen the porn I'm in?
-The snickering would suggest so.
-- When I do the peripheral test, I notice I can hardly see any dots in the left peripheral.
-- They don't dilate and investigate further.
 - When I get the results, a few weeks later, they say I'm fine and I don't need any further investigation; but they do make a point of saying my angles are indeed narrow.
-- It turns out, one of the vision issues I have - which I was unaware of until I remembered the [switcheroo at the conservatory](../2025/september.md#thunderbolt-clarity) is neurological, brain damage from poisoning.
+- It turns out, one of the probably multiple vision issues I have - which I was unaware of until after I remembered the [switcheroo at the conservatory](../2025/september.md#thunderbolt-clarity) - is neurological, brain damage from poisoning, which means I struggle to recognize objects out of context.
+- The porn gangs of Denia damaged my brain in this way so that I would believe four or more different men were the same one man, which I did.
+- Did they know about the switcheroo and how it requires brain and not vision damage?
-- Did they know this?
-Is that why they didn't do the in-depth test as arranged?
+- Is that why they didn't do the in-depth test as arranged?
-- Is that why the men were snicking?
+- Is that why they were snickering?

 ## Conservatory news